jbobrow/Move38-blinks-firmware/Target_API.md

 These functions should not be used in `loop` since they will handle animation on their own.
 Use them in a callback, for example, when the button is pressed, `fade(255, 0, 0, 500);` will turn red over the course of half a second.
 Calling two fade functions in a row will add them to the queue and animations will happen in sequence. setColor automatically clears the queue.

+**Sequenced Animations**
+In the case of an animation that has a certain number of instructions to perform (i.e. blink 5 times or pulse 3 times), these will be added to a queue so that they operate sequentially.
+If the queue is cleared, the next display function called will take effect immediately.
+Fade is assumed to be instructions for a duration of the entire fade.

 **clear**
 ```c
 void clear(); // clear stops any animation and is basically a setColor() on each LED to pause where it is at and to empty the queue of animations